Newcomer women change dynamics of Supreme Court oral arguments

 Turns out many women, no less than many men, will fight to the teeth for their beliefs.

-One thought on “Newcomer women change dynamics of Supreme Court oral arguments”
+Response to “Newcomer women change dynamics of Supreme Court oral arguments”